 BF cannot process multiplicity queries because it only tells whether an element is in a set.
-Spectral BF, which was proposed by Cohen and Matias, represents the state-of-the-art scheme for multiplicity queries [8].
+Spectral BF, which was proposed by Cohen and Matias, represents the state-of-the-art scheme for multiplicity queries [6].
 There are three versions of Spectral BF.
 The first version proposes some modifications to CBF to record the multiplicities of elements.
 The second version increases only the counter with the minimum value when inserting an element.
 This version reduces FPR at the cost of not supporting updates.
 The third version minimizes space for counters with a secondary spectral BF and auxiliary tables, which makes querying and updating procedures time consuming and more complex.
-Aguilar-Saborit et al. proposed Dynamic Count Filters (DCF), which combines the ideas of spectral BF and CBF, for multiplicity queries [2].
+Aguilar-Saborit et al. [20] proposed Dynamic Count Filters (DCF), which combines the ideas of spectral BF and CBF, for multiplicity queries.
 DCF uses two filters: the first filter uses fixed size counters and the second filter dynamically adjusts counter sizes.
 The use of two filters degrades query performance.
-Another well-known scheme for multiplicity queries is the Count-Min (CM) Sketch [9].
-A CM Sketch is actually a partitioned Counting Bloom filter.
-We will show that our scheme is much more-memory efficient than CM sketches.